 - If you have started arrears/rent debt payments, how regularly you are making those payments and how much of the debt you have paid;

-- It is very important that you can show that the situation has improved so you won’t fall into arrears again.
-We highly recommend that you seek financial advice and prepare a budget, demonstrating that you will be able to sustain payments under a Payment Order; and
+- Whether you can show that the situation has improved so you will not fall into arrears again.
+We highly recommend that you see a financial counsellor and get some help to prepare a budget, demonstrating that you will be able to make payments under a Payment Order; and

-- It is also very important that you agree to pay off your rent debt and pay your rent on time.
+- Whether you agree to pay off your rent debt and pay your rent on time.

-5. What Happens after a Payment order is Made?
+3. What happens after a payment order is made?

 It is very important that you check to make sure that your rent and the payment towards the arrears/rent debt has been paid on time to Housing ACT.

-If you have a Centrelink direct debit and Centrelink does not take out the right amount, make sure you get in touch with Centrelink straight away and let Housing ACT know what is going on.
+If you have a Housing ACT direct debit and Centrelink does not take out the right amount, make sure you get in touch with Housing ACT straight away and let them know what is going on.
 You may need to make a manual payment in the meantime.